softwareguru/beam-summit-website/content/sessions/2024/34-troubleshooting-ai-ml-pipelines-related-common-issues.md

  - /images/sessions/2024/troubleshooting-ai.jpg
 ---

-I plan to cover a summary of trends and learnings from different Cx issues around usage of RunInference, GPU, Cuda and related errors like OOM and remediations.

-Also extract relevant topics from Vertex AI Pipelines, Batch Prediction, AutoML related to Dataflow troubleshooting.
+The presentation will cover troubleshooting RunInference, GPU, OOM, and other related errors, offering practical insights from real-world customer support experiences.